Dudley Building Society Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Frequently asked questions relating to the Dudley Building Society Conveyancing Panel from members of the public
+FAQs for the Dudley Building Society Solicitor Panel from members of the public

-The lawyers that I appointed last week on my purchase in Manchester has suddenly shut down.
-They were on acting for me because I had to have a solicitor on the Dudley Building Society conveyancing panel and my preferred lawyer was not.
-I gave them a cheque for £150 in advance.
-What are my options?
+The lawyers that I recently instructed on my house acquisition in Brighton has without warning shut down.
+I only went with them because I had to have a lawyer on the Dudley Building Society conveyancing panel and my family lawyer was not.
+I paid them £200 on account.
+What should be my next steps?

-If you have an estate agent involved then let them know straight away so that they advise the vendors that there may be a slight delay due to reasons beyond your control.
-Most sellers would be sympathetic and urge their lawyer to send a new set of papers to your new solicitors.
-You should appoint new lawyers that are on the Dudley Building Society conveyancing panel and notify the lender.
+Assuming that you have an Estate Agent in the equation then inform them straight away so that they can let the sellers know that there may be a slight delay due to reasons beyond your control.
+Hopefully they will be sympathetic and urge their lawyer to send a new set of papers to your new solicitors.
+You will need to appoint new lawyers that are on the Dudley Building Society conveyancing panel and notify the lender.
 If you have paid over any money it will hopefully be held by the SRA as money in an intervened firm's bank accounts is transferred to the SRA.
 Then, the SRA or the intervention agent looks at the intervened firm's accounts to work out who the money belongs to.
 To claim your money you will need to contact the SRA.
 If the SRA cannot return money you are owed from the firm's bank accounts, or if they can only return part of the money, you can apply to the Compensation Fund for a grant.
-Your new solicitors may be able to help
+Your new lawyers may be able to assist

 Copyright © Lexsure Limited, 2025